Dan J. Harkey

 If there are more than 5 or 6 exhibits, then send two or three emails with the exhibits.
 In most cases, there is insufficient computer memory to transfer large amounts of data unless you use a program like LockBox.

-Could you email the lender your executive summary of all your exhibits and follow up two days or so later?
+Could you please mail the lender your executive summary of all your exhibits, and follow up in two ways or sooner

-You can expect questions and obtain information for the lender to make an informed decision.
+You can expect to receive questions and provide information to help the lender make an informed decision.